evilrobot-01/ink-on-polkadot-erc20/README.md

 ```

 ### Launch
-Builds the contract, launches a local development chain using `substrate-contracts-node`, uploads the contract
+Build the contract, launch a local development chain using `substrate-contracts-node`, upload the contract
-and then launches the frontend:
+and then launch the frontend by using the following command:
 ```shell
 pnpm dev
 ```